 DUDE Wipes Shark Tank Update, Where Are We Now?

-Since October 16, 2015 the night we appeared on ABC's hit reality show Shark Tank, a lot has happened at DUDE HQ, including throwing out the first pitch for the Chicago White Sox!
+Since October 16, 2015, the night we appeared on ABC's primetime hit tv show, reality series Shark Tank, a lot has happened at DUDE HQ, including throwing out the first pitch for the Chicago White Sox!

-To refresh your memory, the DUDE co-founders nearly secured a deal with Shark Tank stars Robert Herjavec and Kevin O'Leary.
+To refresh your memory, the DUDE startup co-founders nearly secured a deal with Shark Tank tycoons Robert Herjavec and Kevin O'Leary.
 The co-founders and the investors went back and forth, nearly settling on a deal.
 Meanwhile, Daymond John and Barbara Corcoran were skeptical about DUDE Wipes.
-But when Cuban came back with his offer, the contestants promptly accepted.
+But when billionaire Mark Cuban came back with his offer, the contestants promptly accepted.

 In October 2016, we announced a deal with Target for DUDE Wipes to appear on shelves in over 75 Chicagoland and Central Illinois stores.
 DUDE Products are now in 500 Target stores across America.